-By Martin James.
-Last Updated 20th April 2021.
+By Joanne Jeffries.
+Last Updated 22nd July 2021.
 Welcome to our guide where we shall be discussing accident in a public place claims.
 Have you been injured after an accident whilst in a shop, restaurant or park?
 Did a negligent third party cause your public place accident?
-If so, then you might be searching for a personal injury solicitor who could handle your claim.
+If so, then you might be searching for a personal injury solicitor who could handle your claim or someone to tell you whether you’re entitled to compensation.

 Throughout this online guide, we will discuss the claims process in greater detail.
 In doing so, we will address the following questions:

 - What factors could cause an accident of this type?

 - Who is responsible for public spaces?